potatoeggy/eifueo/docs/sch3uz.md

 ### Polyatomic ions

+A polyatomic ion is an ion formed only via covalent bonds.
+Most polyatomic ions are **oxyanions** and so contain oxygen and have negative charges.

-A polyatomic ion consists of an element covalently bonded to oxygen atoms, ending up with a non-neutral charge.
+An oxyanion consists of an element covalently bonded to oxygen atoms, ending up with a non-neutral charge.
 The parent form of these compounds is written as the non-oxygen element with the "-ate" suffix.
 $$\text{element–ate}$$

 !!! example